-We use a finite distributed lag model to estimate our model allowing saliency effects on product demand to last up to $\Gamma$ days.
-For each date, we measure the length of the non-overlapping effect window $\lambda$ by the number of days preceding the arrival shock to the number of days following the arrival shock.
-The reason for including leads on the treatment variables is to mitigate the concern of anticipation effects.
-We include product fixed effects $\mu_j$ to absorb product specific heterogeneity.
+We use a finite distributed lag model to estimate our model allowing saliency effects on product demand to last up to Γ days.
+For each date, we measure the length of the non-overlapping effect window λ by the number of days preceding the arrival shock to the number of days following the arrival shock.
+The reason for including leads on the treatment variables is to mitigate concerns about potential selection bias due to anticipation effects, if top (or low) selling existing products are endogenously chosen to be part of recommendation sets.
+We include product fixed effects μ_j to absorb product specific heterogeneity.
 We also accommodate different time trends in product demand by incorporating calender day fixed effects.

 To estimate Equation 4.2, we use a fixed effect poisson model, as our dependent variable - the daily count of total shopping bag or wish-list additions - follows a poisson distribution.
-Denote the vector of all explanatory variables by $\mathbf{x}{jt}$ and the vector of all coefficients as $\boldsymbol{\Phi}$ .
-In a fixed effect specification, the conditional likelihood is conditioned on the sum of the outcomes over the product-specific panel dimension $(T_j)$ (Cameron and Trivedi 2013).
-For inference, we use cluster-robust standard errors, where each cluster is a product, to account for product specific serial correlation in $\epsilon{jt}$ using the formula derived in Wooldridge (1999).
+16 Denote the vector of all explanatory variables by \mathbf{x}{jt} and the vector of all coefficients as $\boldsymbol{\Phi}$.
+In a fixed effect specification, the conditional likelihood is conditioned on the sum of the outcomes over the product-specific panel dimension (T_j) (?).
+For inference, we use cluster-robust standard errors, where each cluster is a product, to account for product specific serial correlation in ε{jt} using the formula derived in ?.